kinetickansra/kinetickansra/content/project/Delve/Delve.md

 date = 2018-12-20T00:00:00

 # Project summary to display on homepage.
-summary = "Application to counter occupational incognizance
+summary = "Application to counter occupational incognizance"
-In a world full of numerous jobs and even more titles for them, the masses are still not aware about the diverse amount of professions.
+# In a world full of numerous jobs and even more titles for them, the masses are still not aware about the diverse amount of professions.
-"
+"=

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`